hsutter/cppfront/docs/cppfront/mixed.md

 }                                                       // Cpp2
 ```

 The above nesting is not supported because it would create not just parsing problems but also semantic ambiguities.
-For example, lines 11-13 are syntactically valid as Cpp1 or as Cpp2, but if they are treated as Cpp2 then the `words[0]` and `words[1]` expressions' `std::vector::operator[]` calls are bounds-checked and bounds-safe by default, whereas if they are treated as Cpp1 then they are not bounds-checked.
+For example, lines 11-13 are syntactically valid as Cpp1 or as Cpp2, but if they are treated as Cpp2 then the `#!cpp words[0]` and `#!cpp words[1]` expressions' `#!cpp std::vector::operator[]` calls are bounds-checked and bounds-safe by default, whereas if they are treated as Cpp1 then they are not bounds-checked.
 And that's a pretty important difference to be sure about!